Edualvesilva/cinephiles-choice/README.md

 Install the **ES 7+ React/Redux/GraphQL/React-Native snippets** extension in VSCode to ease the use of programming components in this project.

+## Branch 03

+- Creation of basic Screens: About and Privacy
+- Component `Scrollview` for content bigger than the Screen with support to scroll
+- Component `Linking` for creation of link to the web

 ## Branch 02

 ### Utilizationo of additional fonts